Klopp praises Minamino's 'outstanding' Liverpool debut

 "But yeah it was super."

-Liverpool, 13 points clear at the top of the Premier League, is next in action with a trip to Tottenham on the weekend.
+Liverpool, who are 13 points clear at the top, are next in action with a trip to Tottenham in the Premier League on Saturday.